 The following table lists Zone 3 generator studies completed in the last five years.[table “31” not found /]

 Generation has been proposed in various locations in Zone 4.
 Generation could be beneficial in a few areas depending on the capacity of such generation and exact location.
 Given the nature of the issues in Zone 4, however, it is unlikely that new generation will significantly alter the need for the major transmission reinforcements contemplated in that zone.

 One area where generation could defer the need for transmission reinforcements is in Door County, provided such generation is small-scale and appropriately located.
 Currently, the northern portion of the county is served radially, and electric service is subject to interruption for the loss of the single 69-kV line serving the area.
 The voltage profile in Door County is projected to precipitate the need for reinforcements in the future.
 Small-scale generation potentially could defer certain of these reinforcements.

 The following table lists Zone 4 generator studies completed in the last five years.

 Zone 4 Generator Studies

-Two major generation additions have been completed for Zone 5.
+Two major generation additions have been completed within the last ten years for Zone 5.
 The first addition is at Port Washington Power Plant, which was completed in June of 2008.
 In order to accommodate the two blocks of generation at Port Washington, the two Port Washington–Rangeline 138-kV lines and the three Port Washington–Saukville 138-kV lines were rebuilt in 2005 and the Saukville–Pleasant Valley–Arthur Road–St. Lawrence 138-kV line was rebuilt in 2007.